kdorosh/MarchMadnessKaggleML2018/writeup/writeup.md

 ## Features Chosen

 I chose the following features because I believed that they would correlate most strongly with a team's success.
 I omitted information like home-court advantage because the March Madness games are supposed to be played at neutral sites.
-Given more time, I would have included data for ELO scores and Win Shares per 48 minutes (at the team/season level).
+Given more time, I would have included data for ELO scores, Conference Strength, and Win Shares per 48 minutes (at the team/season level).

 * NCAA March Madness Seed
+* Wins

 And Season Average Statistics for: